- Home

 3. Shepherd’s pie

-Shepherd’s pie has got to be a contender for one of the most comforting and warming autumn meals.
-Coming in from the cold and sitting down to a plate of piping hot mashed-potato and tasty meat can be a tonic for the soul – and, despite its reputation, it can be nutritious too.
+Shepherd’s pie has to be a contender for the most comforting autumn meal.
+Coming in from the cold and sitting down to a plate of piping hot mashed potatoes and tasty meat can be a tonic for the soul.
+Plus, despite its reputation, it can be nutritious, too.

-Or, you can leave out the meat altogether and make a veggie shepherd’s pie.
+Or, you can leave out the meat altogether and make a version.
 This vegan one from Jamie Oliver is packed with lentils, mushrooms, and chickpeas, and topped with fluffy sweet potato mash and crisp breadcrumbs.

 Check out the video below to find out more about making a vegan shepherd’s pie.